malakkhalifaa/gestureink-makeuoft-2025/README.md

 This project implements a hand gesture-controlled writing system using OpenCV, cvzone, and a webcam.
 This project is integrated with wearable technologies hardware (i.e. gloves and a camera headpiece powered by Arduino) and will translate hand gestures into a digital drawing.

 ## 🚀 Features
-### 1. ✏️ Annotation Mode
+### 1. ✏️ Drawing/Writing Mode
 - ✌️ Index & Middle Finger Up - Activate drawing mode
 - ☝️ Index Finger Up - Continue drawing
 - 🤟 Three Fingers Up - Undo last annotation

-### 2. Pen Colour Selection:
+### 2. 🌈 Pen Colour Selection:
-- ✨ Dynamic color changes based on MQTT messages from an external device.
+- Dynamic color changes based on MQTT messages from an external device.
-- 🚨LED + switch colour selection modes
+- LED + switch colour selection modes

-### 3. Boundary Notification
+### 🎯3.
+Boundary Notification
-- ⚡Buzzer on hardware device will notify user when hand is no longer detected on screen
+- Buzzer on hardware device will notify user when hand is no longer detected on screen

 ### 3. 📡 MQTT Integration
 - Receives RGB values to set the annotation color.